Last Updated on August 7th, 2019

 How can women lower their body temperatures?
 It helps to keep living spaces cool and comfortable.
 Hot living quarters aggravate acne.
 It also helps to avoid hot beverages.
 A cup of coffee in the morning, when body temperatures are lowest, may be OK, but it is not a good idea to sip any kind of hot beverage all day long.

 It also helps to get at least seven hours of uninterrupted sleep.
 Core body temperature falls as women sleep, especially if they are able to get to sleep before midnight.
-Getting about seven hours of sleep is optimal for interrupting the metabolic processes that cause increased production of oil in the skin.
+Getting about seven hours of sleep is optimal for interrupting the metabolic processes that cause increased hormonal secretion7 and production of oil in the skin.

 To be your most trusted ally in your pursuit of clear, healthy skin.